 If you plan to become a student at Carroll Institute, please visit our website at www.bhcarroll.edu and complete the Application for Admission.
-Download and print the Church Endorsement form and three students year-round and accepts applications at any time.
+Download and print the Church Endorsement form and three Recommendation for Admission Forms.
+Additional instructions are given online.
+The Institute admits students year-round and accepts applications at any time.
 At least six weeks prior to enrollment in a Term, you should submit the following: